Woman Hospitalized After Opening Fire Inside Dallas Love Field Airport

 - Rockwall Chief of Police Max Geron was in the TSA security line and told NBC 5 he heard several shots near a ticket counter.

+Coming Tuesday: Dallas Police are expected to provide an update at 1 p.m.
+Live video from that update will appear in the player at the top of this article.

-A woman pulled out a gun inside Dallas Love Field Airport late Monday morning and began shooting toward the ceiling, Dallas police say.
-The woman was confronted and shot by officers.
+A woman pulled out a gun inside Dallas Love Field Airport late Monday morning and began shooting toward the ceiling, police say, halting flight operations for several hours Monday.
+The woman, who witnesses said was yelling about her marriage, was confronted and shot by a Dallas police officer.
 No other injuries have been reported.

-Dallas Chief of Police Eddie Garcia said the woman, identified only as a 37-year-old, was dropped off at the airport just before 11 a.m. and that once inside she went into a restroom and changed clothes.
+Dallas Chief of Police Eddie Garcia said the woman, identified by police Monday afternoon as 37-year-old Portia Odufuwa, was dropped off at the airport just before 11 a.m. and that once inside she went into a restroom and changed clothes.

-Garcia said the woman exited the restroom wearing a hoody, pulled out a gun and started firing several shots.
+Garcia said the woman exited the restroom wearing a hoody or something other than what she arrived in, pulled out a gun and started firing several shots.
 Most of the shots, Garcia said, appeared to be directed toward the ceiling.

-Officers inside the airport confronted the woman and shot her in her lower extremities.
+According to the airport, officers working inside confronted Odufuwa at about 11:23 a.m. and shot her in her lower extremities.
 The woman was taken to Parkland Memorial Hospital in an unknown condition.
-No further information about her or the motivation behind the shooting or who dropped her off at the airport is known.
+No further information about her or the motivation behind the shooting or who dropped her off at the airport has been confirmed by police.

-Cell phone video shared with NBC 5 showed travelers on the ground, behind chairs at the gates and sheltering in place while the shooting unfolded.
+Dallas Police are expected to provide an update in the investigation at about 1 p.m.
+Tuesday.

-The investigation is ongoing and Garcia said he expects elements to change as more is learned about what happened.
-Agents with the Dallas FBI's field office were seen at the airport along with Dallas Police.
+The investigation is ongoing and Garcia said he expected elements to change as more is learned about what happened.
+Dallas Police said they do not plan to release any other statements until Tuesday afternoon.
+The Dallas FBI and ATF are assisting Dallas Police in the investigation.
 The FAA told NBC 5 that the incident is a police matter.

+The shooting wasn't the first violent incident at the airport.
+In 2016, a police officer shot and wounded a man outside of Love Field after police said he advanced toward the officer with large landscaping rocks in his hands after battering his ex-girlfriend's car with a traffic cone and rocks as she dropped him off at the airport.

-A man who spoke with NBC 5 Monday afternoon said he was standing nearby when the woman pulled out a gun and started shooting.
+Colby James spoke with NBC 5 Monday afternoon and said he was standing near the woman when she pulled out a gun and started shooting.

 ROCKWALL CHIEF PASSING THROUGH SECURITY WHEN SHOTS WERE FIRED